polterguy/polterguy.github.io/getting-started/index.md

 ## Using the source code version

-If you've got an enterprise license plan, you should have been given read only access to Magic's source code.
 Clone the repository, make sure you've got .Net Core version 9 installed, the latest version of NodeJS, and Angular, and enter the _"backend"_ and _"frontend"_ folders with two terminal windows, and execute the following commands in the respective terminals.

 1. `dotnet run`
 2. `ng serve`